Bones can be replaced: the silent revolution of medical titanium

 Why Titanium?
-The Chemistry of Acceptance
+Accepted Chemistry

 -